|

 Nestled just to the East of Weber State University and downtown Ogden, Taylor Canyon offers a wide variety of activities for naturalists from rock climbing to collecting butterflies and moths.
 Like other Wasatch Front Canyons, Taylor Canyon is a dry canyon with males of many species of butterflies patrolling up and down the dry wash and nearby road.

-A special note about the Spring White (Pieris sisymbri sisymbri:) You need to climb a little to some of Taylor Canyon's trails along the side of the mountain to find adults of this butterfly ascending towards the top.
+A special note about the spring white (Pontia sisymbri sisymbri) You need to climb a little to some of Taylor Canyon's trails along the side of the mountain to find males of this butterfly ascending towards the top.
 As you do so, you may find a few males of the Anise Swallowtail (Papilio zelicaon nitra,) behaving similarly.

 Other species that start flying in early May, whose males do fly right along this dry canyon are the Two-tailed Swallowtail (Papilio multicaudata pusillus,) Melissa Blue (Plebejus melissa melissa,) Sagebrush Checkerspot (Chlosyne acastus acastus,) Field Crescent (Phyciodes pulchella camillus.)
 If you look along some of the hiking/biking trails of Taylor Canyon, you will also occasionally run into Euphydryas anicia maria (Variable Checkerspots) as well as Everes amyntula (Western Tailed Blue.)